 Steven Parrino 1958-2005

 But the work was never about adapting an attitude, it was more of a vocabulary that came quite naturally out of his interests.
 For one exhibition announcement at Team he used an image of Chloe Sevigny with black gloss tape across her chest from the film, “Gummo.”
-It was perhaps a rathe sexist image to appropriate but it was brave to go ahead and use it if — as indeed it was — in fact, a readymade Parrino.
+It was perhaps a rather sexist image to appropriate but it was brave to go ahead and use it if — as indeed it was — in fact, a readymade Parrino.

-Parrino’s work was never as widely accepted here as it was in Europe, where the majority of his thirty-seven one person exhibitions since 1984 took place.
+Parrino’s work was never as widely accepted here as it was in Europe, where the majority of his 37 one-person exhibitions since 1984 took place.
 There will be a retrospective of his work at the Musee d’Art Moderne et Contemporain in Geneva in 2006.
 An informal commemorative gathering will take place at The Swiss Institute on January 20.
 He was the real thing.